tubwreck/Picture/README.md

 5. One (or more) EllipseAsset objects.
 6. One (or more) PolygonAsset objects.

-Similar to the firs two challenges: fork this repository to your own account, then edit ```picture.py```.
+Similar to the first two challenges: fork this repository to your own account, then edit ```picture.py```.

 See: